-The Chicago Metropolitan Agency for Planning (CMAP) is the official metropolitan planning organization (MPO) for the northeastern Illinois counties of Cook, DuPage, Kane, Kendall, Lake, McHenry, and Will.
-CMAP's Board continues to reflect and build upon the regional consensus that led to the agency's creation.
-It is governed with balanced membership from the City of Chicago, suburban Cook County, and the collar counties.
+The Chicago Metropolitan Agency for Planning (CMAP) is the comprehensive planning agency for the northeastern Illinois counties of Cook, DuPage, Kane, Kendall, Lake, McHenry, and Will; and CMAP's policy committee is the metropolitan planning organization (MPO) for the same region.
+CMAP's Board membership reflects the region, with balanced membership from the City of Chicago, suburban Cook County, and the collar counties of DuPage, Kane, Kendall, Lake, McHenry, and Will.
+The Board's governing by-laws are intended to generate regional consensus.

 CMAP developed and now guides the implementation of the GO TO 2040 comprehensive regional plan, first adopted in 2010 and updated in 2014.
-GO TO 2040 builds on the region's assets, identifies shortcomings, and recommends actions to help sustain the region's economic vitality and global competiveness over the next 24 years.
+GO TO 2040 builds on the region's assets, identifies shortcomings, and recommends actions to help sustain the region's economic vitality and global competiveness.
 To promote regional mobility, it calls on the region to invest strategically in transportation, increase its commitment to public transportation, and create a more efficient freight network.
+As required by federal law, CMAP is developing the next comprehensive regional plan, ON TO 2050.